OdysseusLarp/odysseus-backend/README.md

 DB_HOST=odysseus-database
 ```

-And then run `docker-compose -f docker-compose-dev.yml up`.
+And then run `docker compose -f docker compose-dev.yml up`.
 The initial startup will fail because the database is empty.
 Run `docker exec -it odysseus-backend sh -c "npm run db:migrate && npm run db:seed"` to apply database migrations and seeds.
 Then restart the backend container `docker restart odysseus-backend`.

 ### Backend in VSCode dev containers
 You can also run the backend using [VSCode dev containers](https://code.visualstudio.com/docs/devcontainers/containers).
 Create/update your .env file like in the local setup instructions.